 “Under Dr. Trasande’s leadership, the new center will unite physicians and researchers with the common goal to accelerate progress toward a new understanding of the relationship between environmental exposures and health,” says Dafna Bar-Sagi, PhD, senior vice president and vice dean for science and chief scientific officer at NYU Langone.
 “This reflects and reinforces the institution’s commitment to placing human health at the center of all our basic science and translational research efforts.”

-Dr. Trasande, the Jim G. Hendrick, MD, Professor of Pediatrics and professor in the Departments of Environmental Medicine and Population Health and vice chair for research in pediatrics at NYU School of Medicine, has led policy-changing research on identifying the role of environmental exposures in childhood obesity and cardiovascular risks, and documenting the economic costs for policy makers of failing to prevent diseases of environmental origin in children proactively.
+Dr. Trasande, the Jim G. Hendrick, MD, Professor of Pediatrics in the Department of Pediatrics, professor in the Department Population Health, member of the Division of Environmental Medicine, and vice chair for research in pediatrics at NYU School of Medicine, has led policy-changing research on identifying the role of environmental exposures in childhood obesity and cardiovascular risks, and documenting the economic costs for policy makers of failing to prevent diseases of environmental origin in children proactively.

 Researchers involved with the new center will seek to pair novel findings with concrete advice for how families can take simple steps to limit exposure to harmful environmental factors.
 This follows the example of much of Dr. Trasande’s previous work, such as a series of studies on the health risks of phthalates, the “safer” replacements for harmful chemicals in plastics.
 Study authors provided simple steps families could take to limit exposure to phthalates while detailing the potential risks of exposure.